Continue with LinkedIn

 Main features & how they help

-• High-availability Cloud Vault
+• High-availability cloud vault

-• Military-grade encryption
+• Zero-knowledge AES-256 encryption

 • Secure sharing & role-based access

-• Audit logging & compliance reporting
+• Audit logging and compliance reporting

 User experience & ease of use